debug-ito/wild-bind/wild-bind/README.md

-# wild-bind-x11
+# wild-bind

-X11-specific implementation for WildBind.
+WildBind core module.

+See https://github.com/debug-ito/wild-bind for WildBind in general.

 ## Author